keerthik/keerthik.github.io/content/essays/2009_compensation/index.md

 There are two cohorts I consider the audience for this post:

 - founders, managers and owners (and those soon-to-be) who are tempted to adopt/retain the status quo, but aren't locked into it yet and have the position and privilege to impact the workplace: when it seems preferable to adapt hitherto mainstream ideas of how to compensate and treat workers, yet keep running into more and more friction.

-- folks entering or in the workforce who haven't yet had a chance to experience alternate ideologies of worker compensation: without more *ideologically* different compensation perspectives to compare to, we are naturally led to believe bigger numbers and shinier offices are the only improvements to be made to compensation, and even being allowed into the system (be employed) is most of the compensation from our employer.
+- folks entering or in the workforce who haven't yet had a chance to experience alternate ideologies of worker compensation: without more *ideologically* different compensation perspectives to compare to, we are naturally led to believe bigger numbers and shinier offices are the only improvements to be made to compensation, and even being allowed into the system (having an income) is most of the compensation from our employer.

 The thoughts in this post are primarily about compensation from the organization to the worker, yet we must discuss other aspects that are inextricable.
 A few of these require further context beyond the scope of this article as they are yet again from a different perspective than traditional workplace culture.
 I will update this post with links as I extrapolate on those.